BeaverHouse/file-server-rust/README.md

 ## On local development

 First, set up the environment variables.
 You need to change the variables if you do not use pre-authenticated request or use other storages like AWS S3,

 ```
 PG__URL=<Your PostgreSQL connection string>

+ORACLE_FAMILY_RW_ENDPOINT=<Your Oracle Object Storage pre-authenticated request URL>
-ORACLE_OBJ_STORAGE_ENDPOINT=<Your Oracle Object Storage pre-authenticated request URL>
+ORACLE_AECHECK_W_ENDPOINT=<Your Oracle Object Storage pre-authenticated request URL>

 API_KEY=RSF202410@$
 ```